paralympics/sdms-user-guide/docs/layout-and-functionalities/access.md

 As it is recommended for all Internet applications like amazon, SDMS automatically reminds the user to change his password when one year after last password change have passed.

+> [!WARNING]
-!> Your account is automatically disabled after five sequential failed login attempts.
+> Your account is automatically disabled after five sequential failed login attempts.

 However, the user can re-open his account on his own by using the password reset tool.
 Instructions are given below.